“Let’s make law of attraction detox centers around the country…we’re almost at that point.”

 Consider therapy if your emotional health has declined and is affecting your functioning.
 Whether over-focusing on manifesting has contributed to or even caused anxiety, depression, or OCD symptoms, you don’t have to suffer in silence.
 In addition to therapy, find spiritual communities and friends who support your mental health as well as your spiritual development.
 If they don’t support your mental health, it might be wise to ask why that’s the case.

-Be kind to yourself and gently guide yourself back when your attention strays back to manifesting.
+Be kind to yourself when you’re tempted to over-focus on manifesting again.
 Remember that self-compassion is an ongoing practice rather than an arrived at state.
 Practice saying kind things to yourself when you’re struggling such as: This is a hard moment.
 May I be kind to myself right now.
 May I give myself what I need.

 The reality is that something can be both true and unhelpful at the same time (and yes, some things can be just untrue and unhelpful).

 For example, while the original intention behind a spiritual belief such as the law of attraction may be to empower you, it can also wreak havoc on your emotional life if it triggers an inflated sense of responsibility and substantially lowers your tolerance for the normal ebbs and flows of positive and negative thoughts and emotions.

 Take some time to evaluate some of the beliefs you have around manifesting and spirituality and see if they are too rigid to be healthy for you right now.
 For example, if you hold the manifestation belief that “thoughts become things” and it contributes to feeling anxious and policing all of your thoughts, you could consider altering the belief to thoughts are just thoughts and my heart’s intentions become things.